njzydark/Monohelper/README.md

-# monorepo-doctor
+# monorepo-helper

+A tool to enhance the monorepo development experience

+## Features

-A monorepo tool to help check package version consistency and provide related fix suggestions
+- Provide cli tool to check package version consistency and provide related fix suggestions
+- Provide vscode extension to enhance the local development experience

 ## Attention